 Even though you think you are doing everything according to the Adsense guidelines, you can suffer a sizable deduction from your monthly payment from Google.

-The problem is that Google doesn’t give you a hint or a clue as to why you have suffered a deduction.
+Unfortunately, Google doesn’t give Adsense publishers a hint or a clue as to why you suffered a deduction.
 Transparency is not Google’s strong point.